Is A CDFI Loan Right For My Business?

 Flexible Borrower Qualifications

 If you can’t get a loan from other sources — due to low (or nonexistent) credit scores, no collateral, or some other reason — you might be able to get a loan from a CDFI.
-You’ll still have to prove that you’re creditworthy, but CDFIs can often work with businesses that would be turned away from traditional financial institutions.
+You’ll still have to prove that you’re creditworthy and have a legitimate business, but CDFIs can often work with businesses that would be turned away from traditional financial institutions.

 Many CDFIs do more than lend money; they also offer educational services on business and financial topics.
 Some stipulate that you attend the educational programs in order to receive a business loan, whereas other simply offer the programs as an additional community service.
 Regardless, CDFI educational programs might be able to help you bring your business to the next level.